awsdocs/elb-user-guide/doc_source/how-elastic-load-balancing-works.md

 With Application Load Balancers, cross\-zone load balancing is always enabled\.

 With Network Load Balancers, cross\-zone load balancing is disabled by default\.
 After you create a Network Load Balancer, you can enable or disable cross\-zone load balancing at any time\.
-For more information, see [Cross\-Zone Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#cross-zone-load-balancing) in the *User Guide for Network Load Balancers*\.
+For more information, see [Cross\-zone load balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/network-load-balancers.html#cross-zone-load-balancing) in the *User Guide for Network Load Balancers*\.

 When you create a Classic Load Balancer, the default for cross\-zone load balancing depends on how you create the load balancer\.
 With the API or CLI, cross\-zone load balancing is disabled by default\.
 With the AWS Management Console, the option to enable cross\-zone load balancing is selected by default\.
 After you create a Classic Load Balancer, you can enable or disable cross\-zone load balancing at any time\.
-For more information, see [Enable Cross\-Zone Load Balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-disable-crosszone-lb.html#enable-cross-zone) in the *User Guide for Classic Load Balancers*\.
+For more information, see [Enable cross\-zone load balancing](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/enable-disable-crosszone-lb.html#enable-cross-zone) in the *User Guide for Classic Load Balancers*\.

-## Request Routing<a name="request-routing"></a>
+## Request routing<a name="request-routing"></a>

 Before a client sends a request to your load balancer, it resolves the load balancer's domain name using a Domain Name System \(DNS\) server\.
 The DNS entry is controlled by Amazon, because your load balancers are in the `amazonaws.com` domain\.
 The Amazon DNS servers return one or more IP addresses to the client\.
 These are the IP addresses of the load balancer nodes for your load balancer\.
 With Network Load Balancers, Elastic Load Balancing creates a network interface for each Availability Zone that you enable\.
 Each load balancer node in the Availability Zone uses this network interface to get a static IP address\.
 You can optionally associate one Elastic IP address with each network interface when you create the load balancer\.